Skip to Content

 These luggage locks are safe and easy for you to ensure your luggage is locked and secure.
 For keyless entry luggage locks where entry is obtained by using a digital card, you simply have to slide a card that looks like a credit card into a lock to click it open.

-See also 9 Different Types of Packing Organizers
+See also 6 Different Types of Travel Blankets

 The card is the key, and it can be kept in your carry-on luggage, handbag, or even in your pocket to be used quickly and easily.
 The pros to a lock such as this are ease of use.
 There aren’t too many drawbacks here, other than paying a little more for a luggage lock.